Reef knot: Naming

 The reef knot is at least 4,000 years old.
 The name "reef knot" dates from at least 1794 and originates from its common use to reef sails, that is to tie part of the sail down to decrease its effective surface area in strong winds.
-To release the knot a sailor could collapse it with a pull of one hand; the sail's weight would make the collapsed knot come apart.
-It is specifically this behavior which makes the knot unsafe for connecting two ropes together.

 The name "square knot" is found in Dana's 1841 maritime compendium A Seaman's Friend, which also gives "reef knot" as an alternative name.

 The name square knot is often used for the unslipped version of reef knot.
 Reef knot itself then is understood as the single slipped version, while the name shoelace knot is to indicate double slipped version.

 Sometimes the name bowtie also may be used to indicate a double slipped version, but tying a bowtie is usually performed on flat material, and involves a slip knot of one end holding a bight of the other end i.e. not really a double slipped reef knot.

 The name "Square knot" is also used for completely different other knots such as the mathematical concept of square knot, or friendship knot; this last one earns the name by being flat and drawing a square on one face (and a cross on the other face).

 Uses

 The reef knot is used to tie the two ends of a single rope together such that they will secure something, for example a bundle of objects, that is unlikely to move much.

+The single slipped version is used by sailors for reefing and furling sails.
+To release the knot a sailor could collapse it with a pull of one hand on the slipped end.
+The sail's weight would make the collapsed knot come apart.
+It is specifically this behavior which makes the knot unsafe for connecting two ropes together.

-In addition to being used by sailors for reefing and furling sails, it is also one of the key knots of macrame textiles.
+The reef knot is also one of the key knots of macrame textiles.

 The knot lies flat when made with cloth and has been used for tying bandages for millennia.
-As a binding knot it was known to the ancient Greeks as the Hercules knot (Herakleotikon hamma) and is still used extensively in medicine.
+As a bandage knot it was known to the ancient Greeks as the Hercules knot (Herakleotikon hamma). and is still used extensively in medicine.

 In his Natural History, Pliny relates the belief that wounds heal more quickly when bound with a Hercules knot.

 It has also been used since ancient times to tie belts and sashes.
 A modern use in this manner includes tying the obi (or belt) of a martial arts keikogi.

-With both ends tucked (slipped) it becomes a good way to tie shoelaces, whilst the non-slipped version is useful for shoelaces that are excessively short.
+With both ends slipped it becomes a good way to tie shoelaces, whilst the non-slipped version is useful for shoelaces that are excessively short.
 It is appropriate for tying plastic garbage or trash bags, as the knot forms a handle when tied in two twisted edges of the bag.